 It's not always glamorous, but it means that we get to see the world.

-I tracked my expenses in places like Thailand, just to prove that long-term travel is possible.
-I never went hungry and, for the most part, wasn’t uncomfortable.
-I’ve picked up jobs overseas and created a lifestyle which allows me to make money while I travel.
+I tracked my expenses to learn the cost of travel in places like Thailand, just to prove that long-term travel is possible.
+I never went hungry and, for the most part, wasn't uncomfortable.
+I've picked up jobs overseas and created a lifestyle which allows me to make money while I travel.

 If you want to travel, take a working holiday.
 Go travel and work in a country on the other side of the world.
 You could teach English in China or bartend in Australia.
 I've done both, and it was easier than most people probably realize.